F.A.Q.

 Q. What about recordings — any CD’s?

-A. Glad you asked!
-I just signed a CD deal with Columbia.
-I get the first 10 for just .99 cents and only have to buy 4 more (at the regular price) during the year.
+A. In the 80s I signed a CD deal with Columbia.
+I got the first 10 for just .99 cents and each year only had to buy 4 more at the regular price (plus shipping and handling).

 Comments are closed.